-From December 10, 2021 Te Whare Waiutuutu Kate Sheppard House will be open under ORANGE in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Te Whare Waiutuutu Kate Sheppard House is open under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+At this time, we do not require Vaccine Passes for entry to our visitor sites, cafes and shops, however this may be reviewed in line with our Covid-19 policy settings.
+You can check our website on the day of your visit for the most up-to-date information and please stay home if you’re unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Te Whare Waiutuutu Kate Sheppard House is located 5.8kms from central Christchurch.

 Catch the 120 (Burnside) bus and get off at 76 Clyde Road.
 Or catch the 130 (Hei Hei – Avonhead) or 100 (Wigram - The Palms) buses and get off at Creyke Road.
 From Creyke Road it’s a 3-minute walk to Te Whare Waiutuutu Kate Sheppard House.